Matteo Grandi

 How would you define your restaurant today?
 And how would you like it to be?

 It is in transit today.
 Evolution, change, are everything to me.
-I don’t like standing still at all, and then I want the guest to find something new every time.
+I don’t like to stand still at all, and I want the guest to find something new every time.
 At least that’s what I would expect when visiting a place.
-I like to convey the sense of research, of something that moves.
+I like to convey the sense of research, of something that is moving.
 How would I like it to be?
-A food and wine playground!
-Before I talked about research: but this doesn’t necessarily have to be serious, in fact the playful aspect is the best part of a chef.
-Elena and I consider ourselves very lucky, because our work necessarily involves having fun.
+A gastronomic playground!
+Earlier, I spoke of research: but this does not have to be serious; indeed, the playful aspect is the best part of being a chef.
+We consider ourselves very fortunate because our job necessarily involves having fun.

 Every now and then, you will rest…